space-bacon/SignSystems/Codex-of-sign-systems.md

 - **Chatbots**: The semiotic analysis of language and interaction in AI-driven conversation agents.
 - **Data Visualization**: The use of visual signs to represent and interpret complex data.
 - **Virtual Assistants**: The role of semiotic processes in designing and interacting with digital assistants.
+- **Voice Recognition Systems**: The semiotic dimensions of interpreting spoken language.
+- **Augmented Reality**: The integration of digital signs with the physical world.
+- **Gamification**: The use of game elements and symbols in non-game contexts.
+- **Interactive Tutorials**: The semiotic analysis of learning through digital interaction.
+- **Social Robotics**: The semiotic dimensions of robots designed to interact socially with humans.

 ### Chapter 26: Cultural and Literary Semiotics